Green Waste and Food Scraps

 - Bokashi - an anaerobic composting process that ferments all food scraps, even meat and dairy.

-- Green Cone Digester - an outdoor digester that uses solar heat to break down all food scraps.
+- Solar Digesters - an in-ground digester that uses solar heat to break down all food scraps.

 - tree and hedge prunings up to 35mm in diameter